By Audai Abed, Switchgear Product Line Manager

 2- Relays, Metering, and Communication Upgrades

 Our next customer asked for two electrical system upgrades: the first one was to replace old mechanical relays because spares were difficult to find.
 Not only were the solid-state relays more readily available for spares, they also offered communication functionality, more optimal coordination, and improved feeder protection beyond overcurrent.
-It is worth noting that mechanical relays are usually single-function and require one relay per phase, so when replacing those old relays with a new 3-phase solid-state relay, you will be left with some openings on the panel face that need to be covered or may require an entirely new door.
+Mechanical relays typically serve a single function and demand one relay per phase.
+When upgrading from old relays to a new 3-phase solid-state relay, you’ll encounter openings on the panel face that need covering or may necessitate an entirely new door.

 To plan a similar upgrade, you need to:

 The second upgrade was to add metering and communication capability to a relatively new soft starter that is powering a large chiller unit to integrate to their SCADA.
 As the soft starter was not originally equipped with metering, CT`s and VT`s needed to be added.
-The meter was installed in a separate enclosure mounted on nearby switchgear.
+We installed the meter in a separate enclosure, which we mounted on nearby switchgear.

-If you’re planning for a similar upgrade, you need to choose a spot that is accessible on the switchgear and take your measurement there for the external cabinet to be installed.
+If you’re planning for a similar upgrade, you need to choose a spot that is accessible on the switchgear and take your measurement there for when you install the external cabinet.
 Then, make sure to study your switchgear design and decide whether you need CT`s/VT`s installed, and confirm the location is suitable and has sufficient clearance.

 The cost of a similar upgrade depends on the meter and/or relay models selected and can provide solutions like communication, automation, remote operation, advanced protection functions, or integration of old equipment within a building management system or SCADA.
 The installation can be quick and does not require prolonged outages.